emailjs/emailjs-tcp-socket/README.md

 ## #upgradeToSecure()

 Established a secure channel via TLS.
-The upgradeToSecure method allows turning a TCP non secured connection into a secured one. `upgrateToSecure()` will return immediately.
+The upgradeToSecure method allows turning a TCP non secured connection into a secured one. `upgradeToSecure()` will return immediately.
 If the TLS negotiation fails, the socket will throw an error and close.
 The socket buffers writes that occur in the meantime and writes the data out altogether when the TLS handshake is done.
-If said behavior is a problem in your protocol, please open an issue and/or submit a PR.
+If this behavior is a problem in your protocol, please open an issue and/or submit a PR.

 **A note on native TLS**: Native TLS support is varying throughout the platforms.
 If you want to use TLS on a platform that does not natively provide it, we fall back to [forge](https://github.com/digitalbazaar/forge) for TLS, and you must provide a certificate for pinning!